wp-plugins/varnish-http-purge/readme.txt

 = How do I purge the whole cache? =

-Click the 'Purge Varnish' button on the admin toolbar.
-This is <em>only</em> visible to admins, and only on the backend of WordPress.
+Click the 'Purge Varnish Cache' button on the "Right Now" Dashboard (see the screenshot if you can't find it).

+= Why doesn't anything flush unless I force it? =

+Are you using Pretty Permalinks?
+If not, that's why.

+= Why aren't some pages flushing on post? =

+The only pages that should purge are the post's page, the front page, categories, and tags.
+The reason why is a little philosophical.

+When building out this plugin, there were a couple pathways on how best to handle purging caches and they boiled down to two: Decisions (the plugin purges what it purges when it purges) and Options (you decide what to purge, when and why).
+It's entirely possible to make this plugin purge everything, every time a 'trigger' happens, have it purge some things, or have it be so you can pick that purges.

+In the interests of design, we decided that the KISS principle was key.
+Since you can configure your Varnish to always purge all pages recursively (i.e. purging http://example.com would purge all pages below it), if that's a requirement, you can set it yourself.
+There are also other Varnish plugins that allow for more granular control (including W3 Total Cache), however this plugin will not be gaining a whole bunch of options to handle that.

 = Why don't my gzip'd pages flush? =

 Make sure your Varnish VCL is configured correctly to purge all the right pages.

-= Can I use this with a proxy service like CloudFlare? =

-Yes, but you'll need to make some additonal changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).

-If you use the Jetpack CSS editor, however, your changes will show up.
+This is normally an issue with Varnish 2, which is not supported.
+If you're not sure, ask your host if Varnish is set to purge gzip'd pages.

 = Why is nothing caching when I use PageSpeed? =